dmentipl/dotfiles/README.md

 ### Conda

 Download and install Miniconda.
-Miniconda is a bare Conda distribution including Python, pip, Conda, and not much else.
+Miniconda is a bare bones Conda distribution including Python, pip, Conda, and not much else.

 ```bash
 cd ~/Downloads || return